handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-simple-example.md

 ---
-title: 'Basic example with Angular'
+title: 'Basic example in Angular'
-metaTitle: 'Basic example with Angular - Guide - Handsontable Documentation'
+metaTitle: 'Basic example in Angular - Guide - Handsontable Documentation'
 permalink: /next/angular-simple-example
 canonicalUrl: /angular-simple-example
 ---

-# Basic example with Angular
+# Basic example in Angular

 ## Overview
 The following example is a basic implementation of the `@handsontable/angular` wrapper.